 There’s a special luxury traveler for whom snow flurries, frosty temperatures and wintry landscapes are the makings of the perfect winter getaway.
 It can be as easy as booking the right luxury resort, where you can enjoy skiing, snowboarding, a horse-drawn sleigh ride or just spend some downtime in front of a toasty log-fed fire.

 And fortunately, if you’re a globetrotter that enjoys all things winter, there are several cities in the U.S. and abroad that will satisfy your winter wanderlust.
-Take a look at our list of 10 destinations that offer a multitude of activities for winter-weather lovers looking for inspiration for their next wintry vacation, destination wedding or honeymoon.
+Take a look at our list of 10 destinations that offer a multitude of activities for winter-weather lovers.
+Consult an expert travel agent to plan your honeymoon, destination wedding or wintry getaway!

 2. Lake Tahoe, California